 Bright Angel Trail to Phantom Overlook to South Kaibab Trail is a 19.6 mile moderately trafficked point-to-point trail located near Grand Canyon Village, Arizona that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from September until May.
+The trail offers a number of activity options and is best used from September until May.

 Long and strenuous trail.
 Plan accordingly as it would take almost three times the strength to come back up.
 Lots of spots to rest and refill water.
 We were there in June and went done to Indian garden.